 The Mojave Desert Seed Bank is a repository of seeds of the native flora of the Mojave and Colorado Deserts.
 Seeds from the Mojave Desert Seed Bank are used to restore degraded habitat, for research, and for the long-term conservation of species.

-MDLT is leading a project to restore and protect critical desert tortoise habitat in the western Mojave Desert.
-Over three years we are carrying out an interagency strategy of establishing large, intact expanses of habitat by clearly delineating and signing legal travel routes in the area, and halting and restoring unauthorized cross-country off-highway vehicle activity and route proliferation that has occurred in this region.
+MDLT is leading a project to restore and protect critical desert tortoise habitat in the western Mojave.
+We are carrying out an interagency strategy of establishing large, intact expanses of habitat by clearly delineating and signing legal travel routes in the area, and halting and restoring unauthorized OHV activity and route proliferation that has occurred in this region.

 Restoration